Milanxam/volume-control-script/README.md

 $ chmod +x changevolume.sh
 ```

-You can call this script like this:
+You can call the script like this:

 ```
 $ ./<path-to-dir>/changevolume.sh up